mike-2432/Spring-React-Auth-System/README.md

 - Nginx

 #### About
 The goal was to build a **secure role based login system**.
-To accomplish this, React and Spring Boot are used for the front-end and the back-end.
+To accomplish this, React is used for the front-end and Spring Boot for the back-end.
 Nginx is used to set up a reverse-proxy and create a secure HTTPS connection.
 The application is containerized and deployed on AWS.
-Finally, the application uses a MySQL database with three tables: user, verification_token and password_reset_token.

 The **registration process** first performs all the necessary safety checks.
 After that, the password gets encrypted and the user and password will be added to the database.
 A verification token with an expiration time will then automatically be sent to the email of the user.
 If the user clicks on the given link, the user will get verified and the token will be deleted.
 In case the user forgets his password, the user has the option to reset it.